JulienBez/TitleFetcher/README.md

 ## PressFinder

 We search for press article titles from (Felix Leeb & Bernhard Schölkopf, 2024) corpus, Babel Briefings.
 Since it is needed to be logged in either to [Kaggle](https://www.kaggle.com/datasets/felixludos/babel-briefings) or [HuggingFace](https://huggingface.co/datasets/felixludos/babel-briefings) in order to download this corpus, it must be downloaded manually and then extracted in **PressFinder/data** folder.
-Once it is done, you can simply go to **PressFinder** folder and use the following command :
+Once it is done, you can simply go to **PressFinder** folder and use the following command:

 ```
 python pressMain.py